Federal Parent PLUS Loan

 The maximum amount that can be borrowed in PLUS loans is the cost of attendance minus any other financial aid and resources.

-To determine the maximum amount that can be borrowed, have your student can:
+To determine the maximum amount that can be borrowed, the student can:

-- Log into portal.wvu.edu with their WVU login
+- Log into WVU Portal with their WVU username and password

 Please note if a borrower chooses the “maximum loan amount” while completing the PLUS application, the cost of attendance will be increased to accommodate the processing fee.
 As such, the borrowed amount may be more than anticipated.